Student and Family Handbook

 Occasionally, the media will ask to take photos or videos to accompany a story about an ISD 622 student, program, or other activity.
 School administration will try to notify parents in advance of these opportunities when possible.

-District 622 is not responsible for, nor has control of, any photos/video taken by the public at school public events (such as sporting events and concerts) that are published in newspapers, on TV, or online.
+District 622 is not responsible for, nor does it have control of, any photos/videos taken by the public at school public events (such as sporting events and concerts) that are published in newspapers, on TV, or online.

 Military